reiryuki/Dolby-Audio-Moto-G6-Magisk-Module/README.md

 - Android 9 and up
 - Magisk Installed

+## WARNING!!!
+- Possibility of bootloop or even softbrick or a service failure on Read-Only ROM.

 ## Installation Guide
 - Remove any other Dolby module with different name (no need to remove if it's the same name)
 - Reboot